Highlights Of The Program

 • Regional hydrogen networks’ role alongside national systems, addressing development timelines, challenges, and integration strategies effectively

-• Balancing converted gas networks and new hydrogen infrastructure while prioritising diverse client needs across sectors for deployment
+• Balancing converted gas networks and new hydrogen infrastructure while prioritising the diverse needs of clients across sectors

-• Hydrogen import, conversion, and pipeline projects aiding the German industry in shaping Europe’s evolving ammonia-to-hydrogen infrastructure
+• Hydrogen import, conversion, and pipeline projects aiding the German industry, shaping Europe’s evolving ammonia-to-hydrogen infrastructure

 11:30 - 11:55